iot-bus/iot-bus.github.io/docs/source/tutorials/iot-bus-mozilla-touch-switch.rst

     :width: 100%

 The LED should respond to you turning it off and on in the Mozilla IoT interface!
-There are lots more examples in the Github file you downloaded or cloned.
+There are lots more examples in PlatformIO format `here <https://github.com/iot-bus/iot-bus-mozilla-iot-examples-platformio>`_ or in `Arduino format <https://github.com/iot-bus/iot-bus-mozilla-iot-examples-arduino>`_.

 The full code is shown below.